iamsharmajitender/enterprise-agent-fabric/agent-fabric-docs/docs/01-concepts/02-authoring-a-product/02-capability.md

 Only if **invoke is a different gate**: not domain HTTP and not AFD jobs.
 Example: a human work-item API, or a non-HTTP bus.
 Until then, two kinds.

-Register with `PUT` on ACR (port 3009), not Control Plane.
+Register with `PUT` on the Capability Plane, not Control Plane.
 After `add-seed-data.sh`, seed rows reload from `agent-fabric-scripts/stack/route/`.